debops/debops/playbooks/roles/secret/README.md

 ```
 This way, Ansible will use `secret` role to create and/or open secret storage, run your playbooks and close secret storage at the end (during execution, files inside secret storage will be mounted in place of `secret` directory with owner and group of your user and `0700` permissions).
 This method has a disadvantage - when you use `ansible-playbook` command, you need to specify `--limit group,localhost` each time, or `secret` role will not be executed by Ansible.

 Another way to use `secret` role is to create a shell script, and run that role using separate `ansible-playbook` command.
-Here's an example script used in [ginas](https://github.com/drybjed/ginas/):
+Here's an example script:
 ```
 #!/bin/sh